azral1962/min-book/src/lib.typ

  *
  * :appendices:
  *
  * Creates an special ambient to write or include multiple appendices.
-An appendix
+An
- * is any important additional data left out of the main document for some reason,
+ * appendix is any important additional data left out of the main document for
- * but directly referenced or needed by it.
+ * some reason, but directly referenced or needed by it.
+Inside this ambient,
+ * all level 1 heading is a new appendix.
 **/
 #let appendices(
   type: "appendix",
   title: auto,
-  /** <- auto | array
+  /** <- array | auto
-    * An array of strings with singular and plural titles for appendices, respectively;
+    * The name of the appendices — an array `(SINGULAR, PLURAL)` to each
-    * when `auto`, try to retrieve the translations for "Appendix" and "Appendices"
+    * "Appendix" and the part "Appendices" names, respectively, or
-    * in `#text.lang` from `#book(lang-data)`, or fallback to English. **/
+    * defaults to these same words in book language (`auto`). **/
   numbering-style: (
     "",
     "{2:A}.\n",